telerik/maui-docs/controls/datagrid/columns/footer.md

 ## Footer Content Customization

-You can customize the content of the footer using the `FooterContentTemplate`(`DataTemplate`) property.
+You can customize the content of the footer by using the `FooterContentTemplate`(`DataTemplate`) property.

 Define the `DataTemplate` for the footer: